-The vaults at Sicyon predate Roman influence and are contemporary to the original construction of the theater, a according to archaeologists.
+The vaults at Sicyon predate Roman influence and are contemporary to the original construction of the theater, according to archaeologists.

 The orchestra area at Sicyon has a diameter of 24.3 meters (about 80 feet).
 Composed of packed earth, it comprises somewhat more than half the circumference of a circle.
 A wide drainage channel surrounds the orchestra and separates it from the prohedriai in the first row.
 Stone slabs cover the channel in front of each stairway, acting as a bridge.

-An elaborate network of subterranean channels extends from the center of the orchestra to the perimeter of the prohedriai and to the rear of the skene; and it is tempting to compare these covered tunnels to the underground passageways for actors at the Hellenistic theatres at Eretria, Corinth and Argos, archeologists say.
+An elaborate network of subterranean channels extends from the center of the orchestra to the perimeter of the prohedriai and to the rear of the skene, and it is tempting to compare these covered tunnels to the underground passageways for actors at the Hellenistic theatres at Eretria, Corinth and Argos, archeologists say.

 These passageways led to stairs, or “Charonian steps,” which allowed for the mysterious entrances of performers during plays.
 Some archaeologists have argued that the channels served performance purposes along with drainage needs; others contend that they are nothing more than large drains suitable for an orchestra with a clay floor and a coastal city which sometimes experiences heavy rains.

-The excavations at Sicyon revealed a scene building 24.5 meters (80 feet)wide and 12.11 meters (40 feet) deep with ramps carved out of the bedrock on either side.
+The excavations at Sicyon revealed a scene building 24.5 meters (80 feet) wide and 12.11 meters (40 feet) deep with ramps carved out of the bedrock on either side.
 These ruins represent both Greek and Roman constructions.
 The stage was about 3.3 meters (10.7 feet) high and 2.8 meters (9 feet) wide.

 The ruins indicate Roman renovations in the 1st century BC and in the late Roman period.
 Initial alterations extended the scene building away from the audience and included a Doric portico at the rear.
 A late Roman renovation replaced the Hellenistic proskenion with a deeper Roman stage that extended forward to the edge of the koilon.

-The Hellenistic proskenion wall was replaced with a Roman wall and had three openings: a double set of doors in the center flanked by 2 single doors.
+The Hellenistic proskenion wall was replaced with a Roman wall and had three openings: a double set of doors in the center flanked by two single doors.
 However, sadly, little of this wall remains.

-Excavations at Sicyon by the American School of Classical Studies ran from 1886 to 1891 and the Archaeological Society at Athens conducted further excavations in 1920 and 1984.
-The 4th Ephorate of Prehistoric and Classical Archaeology is responsible for all city excavations as well as those in the surrounding area.
+Excavations at Sicyon by the American School of Classical Studies ran from 1886 to 1891, and the Archaeological Society at Athens conducted further excavations in 1920 and 1984.
+The 4th Ephorate of Prehistoric and Classical Archaeology is responsible for all city excavations, as well as those in the surrounding area.
 Movable objects which were found at the site are now housed in the onsite Sicyon museum, which reopened in 2007.

 The Theater of Messene, Ancient Treasure of Peloponnese

-For more than 600 years, the ancient theater of Messene was an important center for not only drama but events in the political sphere as well.
+For more than 600 years, the ancient theater of Messene was an important center for not only drama but events in the political sphere, as well.
 Great men of the past once strode its stage, including Philip V, the king of Macedonia, and the general of the Achaean League, Philopoemen from Megalopolis.

 First Performance in One Thousand Years

 “When we first started the excavations, we found ourselves discouraged,” says Petros Themelis, head of the excavations.
-“The theater was practically non-existent; the only thing left were some barrier walls and the olive groves surrounding it.
+“The theater was practically non-existent; the only things left were some barrier walls and the olive groves surrounding it.
 Huge deposits of earth covered the orchestra and the koilon.”

-“The risk of damage comes through time — not people,” he explains.
+“The risk of damage comes through time—not people,” he explains.

-Themelis’ vision is that the theater and the ancient city will host many public events going forward.
+Themelis’ vision is that the theater and ancient city host many public events going forward.
 He argues that if a monument isn’t going to be revived as a public venue, there is no point in excavating it.

 “We want the theater to operate for events, schools, conferences.
 We want all areas of ancient Messene to operate in a multifaceted manner,” he notes.
-“We want the whole city to become alive, to be related to society and the institutions.”
+“We want the whole city to [come] alive, to be related to society and the institutions.”

 The ancient Greek theater of Messene is located at the northwest of the archaeological site of Messene.
 Its first building phase is dated back to the 3rd century BC.
-The walls of the scene, the proscenium and the orchestra were repaired during the 1st and 2nd century AD.
+The walls of the scene, the proscenium, and the orchestra were repaired during the 1st and 2nd century AD.